 But, remember that it’s not impossible to stop thinking about someone you like, especially when that ‘someone’ is the reason you are suffering in the first place!

 Here are given six easy and practical ways to stop missing ‘someone’ and getting your life back on track.

 After all, constantly thinking about ‘someone’ is a dead loss.
 And, there are a lot of better things in life that you are already missing out!

 1. Acceptance and grief

-Accept, that whatever has happened until now, has hurt you a lot and it is not your fault at all.
+If the answer is no, accept whatever has happened until now.
+You must have been hurt you a lot, but remember that it is not your fault at all.

 2. The talk

 It is considered healthy to have a conversation about your feelings and clearing up your position.

 After you have accepted the status of your relationship, you need to tell the person – ‘no more’.